Joc Pederson Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 22nd in the league.

-- The Diamondbacks' 4.64 team ERA ranks 26th among all league pitching staffs.
+- The Diamondbacks have a 4.64 team ERA that ranks 25th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 22nd in baseball in home runs surrendered (131 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 133 total home runs at a clip of 1.2 per game (to rank 21st in the league).

 © 2023 Data Skrive.
 All rights reserved.